FraEgg/commodore-c128dcr-1571-switchless-floppydrive-8x-multi-floppy-speeder/README.md

+## Benchmark

+Here I have created some benchmarks with the 8x Multi-Speeder 32KB RAM [here]

 ## Functionality

 The "Switchless 8x Multi-Floppy Speeder" for the Commodore C128DCR is based on the further development of the 8x Multi-Floppy Speeder for the 1541 floppy drive.
 A 512 KB EPROM (27C040 or 29F040) can store up to eight kernel operating systems for the 1571 floppy drive.
 A Peripheral Interface Adapter (PIA, type 6821 or 6521) extends the floppy drive with an 8-bit parallel port.